-The extent to which COVID-19 may further impact our business is uncertain and will depend on many evolving factors which we continue to monitor but cannot predict, including the duration and scope of the pandemic and actions taken by governments, businesses and individuals in response to the pandemic.
-Potential effects of COVID-19 that may adversely impact our future business include limited availability and/or increased cost of raw materials and components used in our products, reduced demand and/or pricing for our products, inability of our customers to pay for our products or remain solvent, and reduced availability of our workforce.
+The extent to which COVID-19 may further impact our business is uncertain and will depend on many factors which we continue to monitor but cannot predict or fully control, including the duration and scope of the pandemic and its variants, resulting actions taken by governments, businesses and individuals, limited availability and/or increased cost of raw materials and components used in our products, and the flow-through impact on operations and supply chains.
 Prolonged adverse effects of COVID-19 on our business could result in the impairment of long-lived assets including goodwill and other intangible assets.
-Further, we cannot predict all possible adverse effects the COVID-19 pandemic.
-While we continue to closely monitor the developments surrounding COVID-19 and take actions when possible to mitigate the business risks involved, the potential effects of COVID-19 on our business, alone or taken together, may pose a material risk to our future operating results and financial condition.
+While we cannot predict the lingering effects the COVID-19 pandemic may cause, we will continue to work closely with our customers and suppliers to take actions when possible and within our control to mitigate the business risks involved.